-In 1874, during a period of Indian raids in western and southern Kansas, the governor of Kansas, Thomas A. Osborne, organized the Kansas State Guards.
+In 1874, during a period of Indian raids in western and southern Kansas, the governor of Kansas, Thomas A. Osborn, organized the Kansas State Guards.
 Sun City and Medicine Lodge furnished the two companies for this section of the state.

 The stockade was built by the militia and citizens of Medicine Lodge.
 The walls of the stockade were made of native cedar and cottonwood logs that stood about 9 ft. high.
 They were placed side by side and set on end in the ground.
 The drill ground was outside the stockade near the southeast corner.

 The stockade was located in what is now the center of Medicine Lodge, and enclosed an area about one block wide and two blocks long.
 The southeast corner was at the southwest corner of the Barber County Courthouse.
 From there it went north to the Presbyterian Church, then west to the southwest corner of the old Barber County Index building, south to the Peoples Bank, then back east to the courthouse.
 There were gates in the center of the north and south sides, and watchtowers were strategically placed.
 Sentries kept watch at all times.

 About 200 people gathered in the stockade, with wagons, teams, cows, and dogs.
 There were a few old stone buildings.
 These were used to shelter families; some sheltered several families.
 Some folks camped in their wagons.
 It was May when the people went into the stockade, and fall when they moved out.

 Corn was ground on a coffee grinder for bread.
 A meat wagon stood near the center where everyone could help themselves to the meat.
 When the meat wagon went empty, two men were detailed to get a new supply.

 In the summer the population began to dwindle in the stockade.
 Some people went back to their claims; others left the county to return when all danger was over; some never to return to their claims.
 By fall, most of the people had left the stockade.